Montanakids.com | Official Montana Website

 Depot window

-When the Livingston Depot Foundation took control of the old railroad station there was virtually nothing left inside.
-That's all changed now that the Depot has become a bustling community center.
-The Depot now hosts an annual railroad swap meet, an arts festival, an antique show, holiday bazaar, blues concerts, and a weekly farmer's market in addition to permanent and roving exhibits connected to railroading history.
+When the Livingston Depot Foundation took control of the old railroad station in the 1980s, there was virtually nothing left inside.
+That's all changed now that the Depot has become a bustling community center and seasonal museum.
+The Depot now hosts the long?running Depot Festival of the Arts each July, along with other events such as arts festivals, concerts, holiday markets, maker and craft events, and private rentals, in addition to permanent and rotating exhibits connected to railroading history and Yellowstone travel.

-Before the Northern Pacific line came through town in 1883 visitors journeyed to the "New Northwest" by way of stagecoach or Missouri River steamer.
-Inside the Depot I saw an old pre-Livingston train schedule which listed connecting services.
-Also on display was a map of the old West showing a few mountains, rivers, and the relative locations of Indian tribes— no mention of state borders or county lines.
+Before the Northern Pacific line came through town in 1883, visitors journeyed to the "New Northwest" by way of stagecoach or Missouri River steamer.
+Inside the Depot you can still see historic schedules and travel posters that show connecting services, along with maps of the old West that mark mountains, rivers, and the relative locations of tribal homelands?long before modern state borders or county lines.

-Later, passengers steamed into town and left by stagecoach, a state-of-the-art fringe-topped surrey with room for around eight, to explore the nation's first National Park and curiosities like Old Faithful.
-(By the way, when John Colter first discovered and described the geothermal action in the area, no one believed his stories.
-For years the place we call Yellowstone was dubbed "Colter's Hell.")
-The Depot Center removes its displays during the winter and opens up for weddings, theatre, or other social functions.
+Later, passengers steamed into town and left by stagecoach or fringe?topped surrey with room for around eight to explore the nation's first national park and curiosities like Old Faithful.
+(By the way, when John Colter first described the geothermal action in the area, many people did not believe his stories, and for years the place we call Yellowstone was dubbed "Colter's Hell.")
+The Depot Center removes its museum displays during the winter and opens up for weddings, theater, meetings, or other social functions, while the museum exhibits are generally open from Memorial Day into late summer, Monday through Saturday from 10 a.m. to 5 p.m., with a modest admission charge.

 depot lanterns